Stackclash/5e-vault/5. Mechanics/Classes/Wizard School Of Abjuration.md

 ### Improved Abjuration (Level 10)

-Beginning at 10th level, when you cast an abjuration spell that requires you to make an ability check as a part of casting that spell (as in [[/5.
-Mechanics/Spells/Counterspell.md|counterspell]] and [[/5.
-Mechanics/Spells/Dispel Magic.md|dispel magic]]), you add your proficiency bonus to that ability check.
+Beginning at 10th level, when you cast an abjuration spell that requires you to make an ability check as a part of casting that spell (as in [[5.
+Mechanics\Spells\Counterspell.md|counterspell]] and [[5.
+Mechanics\Spells\Dispel Magic.md|dispel magic]]), you add your proficiency bonus to that ability check.

 ### Spell Resistance (Level 14)